ImageMagick/Usage-Markdown/basics/index.md

 Constant Names are specific string constants that are used to look up an internal library of allowed settings that may be used by an option.

-For example, the "`-gravity`" setting can take any of nine different settings.
-Once set that setting is then be used by all the image processing operators that follow the setting on the command line.
-For example: settings such as '`North`', '`East`', or '`NorthEast`'.
+For example, the "`-gravity`" setting can take any of nine different values.
+Once set, that setting will then be used by all the image processing operators that follow on the command line - for example, settings such as '`North`', '`East`', or '`NorthEast`'.

 You can get a list of all valid settings by using the [List Operational Option](#list) (see below).
-For example using the command...
+For example, using the command...

 ~~~{.skip}
 convert -list gravity